MRD-Studios/Boop-Beeper-Comunicator/README.md

 # Boop Beeper Comunicator
- A Arduino & radio comunication.
+ A Raspberry Pi & Radio comunication.
 (The name is not final)